MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-extension-lifecycle-trace.md

 ---
 # Analyzing Extension Lifecycle Trace Telemetry

-**INTRODUCED IN:** Business Central 2020 release wave 1, version 16.3
+**INTRODUCED IN:** Business Central 2020 release wave 1, version 16.3.
+For extension telemetry, this signal was introduced in 2020 release wave 2, version 17.1

 Extension lifecycle telemetry gathers data about the success or failure of the following extension-related operations: